plredmond/reflection-proofs/README.md

 # Compile & Check the Proofs

-To complthe code, use haskell stack or nix.
+To compile and check the proofs, use haskell stack or nix.

 ## Nix